moorepants/eme185/content/pages/resources.rst

 Lecture and Activity Materials
 ==============================

-- Lecture slides and documents will be shared on the "Resources" tab of Smartsite.
+- Copyright sensitive lecture slides and documents will be shared on the "Resources" tab of Smartsite.
 - `Microcontroller Materials and Information <{filename}/pages/microcontrollers.rst>`_

 Purchasing Parts and Materials
 ==============================

-Please review the `MAE Purchasing Guidelines`_.
+You may need to purchase parts and materials for your project with funds that are provided by (or by proxy through) the MAE department.
+Please review the `MAE Purchasing Guidelines`_ to learn how to do this.

 .. _MAE Purchasing Guidelines: {filename}/pages/purchasing.rst